day0market/pyalgotrader/docs/cta_backtester.md

 ```

-Before use to ensure thatRQDataInitialized，Then fill in the following4Field information：
+ before use to ensure that RQData initialized ， then fill in the following 4 field information ：
-- Native code：Variety contract format+Exchange，Such asIF88.CFFEX、rb88.SHFE；Then at the bottom byRqdataClientofto_rq_symbol()Function into line withRQDataformat，correspondRQDatainget_price()Functionorder_book_idsField。
+-  native code ： variety contract format + exchange ， such as IF88.CFFEX, rb88.SHFE； then at the bottom by RqdataClient of to_rq_symbol() function into line with RQData format ， correspond RQData in get_price() function order_book_ids field .
-- KLine cycle：You can fill1m、1h、d、w，correspondget_price()FunctionfrequencyField。
+- K line cycle ： you can fill 1m, 1h, d, w， correspond get_price() function frequency field .
-- start date：The formatyy/mm/dd，Such as2017/4/21，correspondget_price()Functionstart_dateField。（Click the window on the right arrow button to change the Date Size）
+-  start date ： the format yy/mm/dd， such as 2017/4/21， correspond get_price() function start_date field . （ click the window on the right arrow button to change the date size ）
-- End Date：The formatyy/mm/dd，Such as2019/4/22，correspondget_price()Functionend_dateField。（Click the window on the right arrow button to change the Date Size）
+-  end date ： the format yy/mm/dd， such as 2019/4/22， correspond get_price() function end_date field . （ click the window on the right arrow button to change the date size ）

-After filling out the information fields，Click below“Download Data”Button to start the download，Download the success shown in Fig.。
+ after filling out the information fields ， click below “ download data ” button to start the download ， download the success shown in fig. .

 ![](https://vnpy-community.oss-cn-shanghai.aliyuncs.com/forum_experience/yazhang/cta_backtester/data_loader.png)